sowmyakth/galaxy_separation_mrcnn/README.md

 The network was trained on simulated overlapping galaxy images with varying degrees of overlap.
 The galaxies were simulated using WeakLensingDeblending Package as sersic bulge + disk profiles.
 Segmentation maps are regions with pixel values above a threshold value for each galaxy.

 The trained network is able to detect individual galaxies in the overlapping pair images along with producing a segmentation mask and bounding box.
+An example is shown below: image of overlapping galaxies input to network with the true segmentation mask and bounding box(left) and the network predictions (right).

 ![](images/good_eg.png)

+# Ongoing Work

+* Make network accept images with variable number of color channels (1-6).
+* Modify network to output images of each galaxy.
+* Train on more complicated overlaps: Increase number of objects & types of objects.
+* Modify network for astronomical images: varying background noise, varying distortion (PSF) across images and color channels.